 Quotes by Jocko Willink

 John Gretton “Jocko” Willink is a retired United States Navy SEAL officer, author, and podcaster.
 He served as commander of SEAL Team Three from December 2002 to June 2004 and as commanding officer of Naval Special Warfare Group One from July 2006 to March 2008.

 In 2007 he deployed in support of Operation Iraqi Freedom where his team was awarded the Presidential Unit Citation for combat operations in Fallujah.

 In 2010 he co-founded Echelon Front, a leadership consulting company based on lessons learned during his 25 years as a US Navy SEAL officer, which has been profiled by Fortune Magazine and The New York Times.

 - “Leadership capital is the recognition that there is a finite amount of power that any leader possesses.”

 - “As a leader, you have to balance the dichotomy, to be resolute where it matters but never inflexible and uncompromising on matters of little importance to the overall good of the team and the strategic mission.”

-- “So as a leader it is critical to balance the strict discipline of standard procedures with the freedom to adapt, adjust, and manoeuvre to do what is best to support the overarching commander’s intent and achieve victory.
+- “So as a leader, it is critical to balance the strict discipline of standard procedures with the freedom to adapt, adjust, and maneuver to do what is best to support the overarching commander’s intent and achieve victory.
 For leaders, in combat, business, and life, be disciplined, but not rigid.”